 - g.
 SPHO-NJ Awards will be given in each of the following divisions, with ribbons/awards given for 1st through 6th place. - i.
 Standard Divisions - 1.
 Leadline - Open to riders ages 2-9 years old who have never shown in class other than leadline.
-Riders in the leadline division are not eligible to enter any other riding classes. - 2.
+Riders in the leadline division are not eligible to enter any other riding classes.
+Riders competing in leadline only do not need to have an annual SPHO-NJ membership. - 2.
 In Hand/Model - Any class open to Standardbreds or all breeds where horses are judged standing and/or on the line. - 3.
 Showmanship - Any class judged strictly on the exhibitor's ability to fit and show a horse in halter or bridle. - 4.
 Two Gait English Pleasure - Any pleasure or performance class open to Standardbreds or all breeds where horses are judged at the wall and trot/intermediate gait. - 5.
 Three Gait English Pleasure - Any pleasure or performance class open to Standardbreds or all breeds where horses are judged at the wall, trot/intermediate gait, and canter. - 6.
 Dressage Separated into Intro, Training, 1st, 2nd+ level. - Any class open to Standardbreds or all breeds where individual USEF or USDF tests are judged. - 7.
-Western Dressage Separated into Intro, Basic, Level 1+

-- Any class open to Standardbreds or all breeds where individual USDAA tests are judged.

-- 8. English Equitation

-- Any class open to Standardbreds or all breeds where the rider's form and ability are judges.

-- 9. Hunter

-- Any hunter or performance class open to Standardbreds or all breeds where the horses are judged on suitability as a hunter, on the flat and/or over fences.

-- 10. Jumpers

-- Any jumper class open to Standardbreds or all breeds where the horses are ridden over a course of obstacles and are judged/scored on penalties incurred between the starting line and finish line.
-All horses eligible.

-- 11. Combined Training (ridden)

-- Includes any recognized or non-recognized 2 or 3 phase event/combined tests with dressage, cross country and/or stadium jumping.

-- 12. Two Gait Western Pleasure
+Western Dressage Separated into Intro, Basic, Level 1+ - Any class open to Standardbreds or all breeds where individual USDAA tests are judged. - 8.
+English Equitation - Any class open to Standardbreds or all breeds where the rider's form and ability are judges. - 9.
+Hunter - Any hunter or performance class open to Standardbreds or all breeds where the horses are judged on suitability as a hunter, on the flat and/or over fences. - 10.
+Jumpers - Any jumper class open to Standardbreds or all breeds where the horses are ridden over a course of obstacles and are judged/scored on penalties incurred between the starting line and finish line.
+All horses eligible. - 11.
+Combined Training (ridden) - Includes any recognized or non-recognized 2 or 3 phase event/combined tests with dressage, cross country and/or stadium jumping. - Points will be awarded according to final placings for the event. - 12.
+Two Gait Western Pleasure

 - Any pleasure or performance class open to Standardbreds or all breeds where horses are judged at the walk and jog/intermediate gait.

 - 13. Three Gait Western Pleasure

 - Any pleasure or performance class open to Standardbreds or all breeds where horses are judged at the walk, jog/intermediate gait, and lope.

 - 14. Western Horsemanship

 - Any class open to Standardbreds or all breeds where the rider's form and ability are judged.

 - 15. Hunter Pace/Fox Hunt

 - Any competitive pace that is open to Standardbreds or all breeds with individual or team participation.
 Includes Conditioning Distance Rides (CDR) and Conditioning Trail Rides (CTR).

 - Ten (10) participation points will be awarded.

 - If event is placed, the corresponding additional points awarded are:

 - i.
 1st = 6 points

 - ii.
 2nd = 5 points

 - iii.
 3rd = 4 points

 - iv.
 4th = 3 points

 - v.
 5th = 2 points

 - vi.
 6th = 1 point